These games tie into the idea of predictions, of God being all knowing, and of the disciples’ confusion.

 Working in pairs, have one child choose a number and the other child guess what it is.
 The child who chose can’t speak, only make faces.
 (For younger children, choose a number below 20.)

 Link: Jesus wasn’t guessing, he knew.

-Follow the leader – In this classic game, you follow the leader around the room imitating their actions.
+In this classic game, you follow the leader around the room, imitating their actions.

 Link: We try to guess what will come next, we don’t know, like Jesus did.

-Link: It’s really hard to judge when the line will come.
-We don’t know the exact future like Jesus did but we know God will always “catch” us.
+Link: It’s really difficult to judge when the line will come.
+We don’t know the exact future like Jesus did, but we know God will always “catch” us.

 Snakes and ladders

 Play this classic game.